 One of the best anti-wrinkle properties of lemon is its abundance of alfahydroxy acids.
 These are a group of acids that remove old layers of skin and eliminate dead skin cells.
 This helps to reduce wrinkles, especially around the eye area.
 This type of acid may also help in the production of collagen, which we all know means less wrinkles.

-Other foods rich in alpha hydroxy acids are milk, sugar, pineapple, vinegar and tomato, among many others.
+Other foods rich in alpha hydroxy acids are milk, sugar, pineapple, vinegar, and tomato, among many others.

-Lemons is also high in vitamin C which protects skin from UVA and AVB rays.
+Lemons is also high in vitamin C, which protects skin from UVA and AVB rays.
 Vitamin C is also essential in the production of collagen.

-you may choose to apply lemon juice directly to your face or any other dry body area.
+You may choose to apply lemon juice directly to your face or any other dry body area.
 My preferred method is to use my fingers and apply directly to my face.
 Some prefer using a cottonball.
 So it's really up to you to choose the method that best suits you.

 To provide even more skin moisturization, you may choose to combine equal parts of lemon juice, olive oil and honey.
 Mix together and apply to face.
 Leave on for approximately 10 minutes.
 Rinse with warm water.

 Drink plenty of water.
-To maximize the hydrating effect, add the juice of half a lemon per 1 liter of water.
+To maximize the hydrating effect, add the juice of half a lemon per one liter of water.
 Your water will taste delicious and you will have smooth, radiant, glowing skin.

-Be patient and realistic
+Be Patient and Realistic